 Russian twists are one of the best ways to work your obliques, the muscles that help rotate your torso.
 The obliques are often neglected by bodybuilders seeking a tapered torso, women who want a smaller waist and fitness fanatics obsessed with the "8-pack."

 There are two sets of obliques, internal and external.
 The internal obliques originate on the lower ribs and insert on the pubic bone.
 The external obliques are a layer of muscle over the internal obliques, which also originate on the lower ribs but insert on the hip bones.

 The obliques are connected to the abdominal muscles, so any type of ab exercise that includes a rotational movement will strengthen the obliques.
 The best movements that focus on the obliques include Russian twists.

 Variations on Russian Twists

-People who have weak lower backs should start performing Russian twists while sitting on a chair or bench, keeping the hands gripped on the sides of the chair.
-This aids keeping the back straight.
+People who have weak lower backs should start by performing Russian twists while sitting on a chair or bench, keeping the hands gripped on the sides of the chair.
+This aids in keeping the back straight.